MileHacker Logo

 Required Documents & Procedures

 Carry a printed copy of your e-Visa or ensure the sticker visa is in your passport.
 Keep digital copies as backup.
 Travel insurance is highly recommended.
-Return ticket and evidence of sufficient funds could be requested.
+Return ticket and evidence of sufficient funds may be requested.
 No specific passport photos are typically needed for e-Visa; traditional visas may require them.

 E-Visa fees vary by nationality (e.g., US citizens ~USD 50, UK citizens ~GBP 20).
 Payment should be online.
 Upon arrival at Antalya Airport, present your passport and e-Visa to immigration officers.
 They will stamp your passport.
 The process is quick.